mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 When we click on the button, the box disappears and reappears.

-  * 🔑 jQuery is a widely used JavaScript library that makes functionality like this easy to implement, but to get jQuery to work with Webpack, it will take a few extra steps.
+  * 🔑 jQuery is a widely used JavaScript library that makes functionality like hiding an element easy to implement, but to get jQuery to work with Webpack, we must take a few extra steps.

 * Navigate to `03-Ins_NPM-Libraries/` in your command line and demonstrate the following:

   * 🔑 To use jQuery library with Webpack, we first install it using NPM.
+This replaces using a CDN and adding a link to our HTML page.

     ```sh
     npm install jquery